akramalex/DietDive/README.md

    - Ability to post blogs.
    - Option to save blogs to a favorites list.
-   - Ability to update profile image.
+   - Ability to update the "profile image".

-* sign up
+* Sign Up

   - Email verification upon registration for security.